This is a sponsored conversation written by me on behalf of Head & Shoulders. The opinions and text are all mine.

 My favorite way to get waves without heat is by braiding my hair loosely.
 Simply add a few braids throughout your dry hair, then go about your business and remove them later for no fuss waves.

 If you can't resist using a hair straightener or curling iron occasionally (I'm guilty, too!), apply a heat protector first and use as low of a heat setting as you can get away with.

-Never go outside with wet hair, because it can freeze and break ... quite the mental image, right?
+Never go outside with wet hair, because it can actually freeze, which leads to breakage.
 But even dry hair needs protection.
-Cover your hair with a hat and tuck the ends into a scarf or your coat to shield it from harsh weather.
+Cover your hair with a hat and tuck the ends into a scarf or your coat to shield it from harsh, windy weather.

 Tip: Avoid hat head by choosing a looser hat and by parting your hair in the opposite direction that you plan to wear it.
 When you remove your hat, apply a little styling cream to tackle frizz and flyaways, then flip your part for instant volume!

 I hope you've enjoyed these winter hair care tips!
 How do you protect your hair when it's cold out?